• Skip to primary navigation

 I cannot stress how absolutely perfect this recipe is.
 So I recommend keeping substitutions to a minimum (if you have to make any at all).
 However, as always, we will talk about possible substitutions

-the ingredients in this Sweet Potato Soup recipe
+overhead photo of the labeled ingredients in this Sweet Potato Soup recipe

 • Salted butter.
 Unsalted butter works well too.